cucumber-attic/cucumber-jvm-clojure/README.md

 ```

-You then need to add `[lein-cucumber "1.0.2"]` to `:plugins` in your project.clj.
+You then need to add `[com.siili/lein-cucumber "1.0.7"]` to `:plugins` in your project.clj.
 This allows you to run all Cucumber features with `lein cucumber`

 ### JUnitRunner